dhaval-zala/COVID-19/README.md

-# Detecting COVID-19 from X-Ray
+# Detecting COVID-19 & Pneumonia from X-Ray

 Here, VGG16 is used with transfer learning